angadsalaria/play-vue-seed/README.md

 > sbt run

-Play [RunHooks](https://www.playframework.com/documentation/2.6.x/SBTCookbook) are in place to run the npm commands as part of the `sbt run` command.
+Play [RunHooks](https://www.playframework.com/documentation/2.6.x/SBTCookbook) are in place to run various npm commands required to startup the frontend Dev server as part of `sbt run`.

 The hook generates and stores locally a hash of `package.json` to detect changes to it and runs `npm install` when required.